architech-boards/brancaboard/source/mainfunc.rst

 The function below is used for ** reset the STM WiFi module.**

-This function reload the last configuration loaded to STM WiFI module and clear the RxBuffer.
+This charging's last loaded configuration to the module STM WiFI and clears the RxBuffer.

 ::